Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: Methods

 The clip steps, by eliminating coefficients of small magnitude, mean that any surviving nonzero coefficient is making a significant contribution to the prediction.
 When the features are scaled, the magnitude of the coefficients can also be used to interpret the relative contributions.
 Therefore, interpretability comes from examining the magnitudes of the coefficients and the user can learn more about which features are contributing the most to predicting the response variable.

-\subsubsection{Fused LASSO}
+\subsubsection{Fused lasso}

-We include the fused LASSO as a built-in model to Spectra-Scope.
-The fused LASSO is LASSO regression with penalty on the differences of adjacent coefficients \cite{tibshirani_solution_2011}, which is well suited to spectral data.
+We include the generalized lasso or ``fused lasso'' as a built-in model to Spectra-Scope.
+The fused lasso is lasso regression with a penalty on the differences of adjacent coefficients \cite{tibshirani_2011}, which is well suited to spectral data.
 The loss function is

-It has previously been used to create sparse, interpretable models for battery cycle life prediction and identify regions of interest for closer study \cite{rhyu_systematic_2025}.
+This loss function is that of least squares regression with a penalty $\lambda$ on adjacent terms \cite{tibshirani_solution_2011}.
+This model has previously been used to create sparse, interpretable models for battery cycle life prediction and identify regions of interest for closer study \cite{rhyu_systematic_2025}.
 Minimizing the difference between adjacent coefficients lends itself to spectroscopy or time-series data because neighboring time or wavelength components are often highly correlated.
 This can guide partitioning of the input data into smaller sections and improve interpretability.
-Fused LASSO models themselves may be useful, or the regions they identify can be used to build understanding of the relationships between signal and response in a dataset, as we show later in the Case Study section.
+Fused lasso models themselves may be useful, or the regions they identify can be used to build understanding of the relationships between signal and response in a dataset, as we show later in the Case Study section.